turbofish/unican/README.md

-# Unican CAN Frame Library
+# UniCAN Library

-A C++ library for representing CAN (Controller Area Network) frames with support for both CAN 2.0 and CAN FD protocols.
+A C++ library for representing CAN (Controller Area Network) buses with support for both CAN 2.0 and CAN FD protocols.

 ## Features